James Deane (drift driver): Formula Drift results

+Drift Masters European Championship/Drift Masters results

 World record

 On 14 December 2014, Deane and Jordanian drifter Ahmad Daham set a new Guinness World Record for the world's longest tandem drift, 28.52 kilometres.

 Story of starting number 130

 Popular actor from Los Angeles James Dean loved racing and his Porsche "Little bastard", on which he died in a car accident, had number 130 on board.
 James Deane hoped that he could make number 130 more successful.

 Personal life

-Deane is in a relationship with Becky Evans, an automotive presenter and YouTuber who stars in the Red Bull series 'Drift Queen'.
+Deane was in a relationship with Becky Evans until some time in 2025, an automotive presenter and YouTuber who stars in the Red Bull series 'Drift Queen'.